Skip to content

 Six reasons teams never go back

-A whiteboard that lives inside the task it belongs to never goes stale.
-A diagram that's three Figma links removed from the task it annotates gets forgotten in a week.
+A whiteboard inside the task it belongs to never goes stale.
+A diagram three Figma links away from its task gets forgotten.

 Embedded in the task context never gets lost